Art3misOne/rlwe/README.md

   - All ring elements are kept in the Fourier domain until it is necessary to invert the transform.
     - Justification: This improves efficiency by reducing the number of transforms.

-This implementation is not a straight-forward translation from an existing C implementation into Java.
-Some features were pulled from various different C implementations and more adaptation was require to match the Signal framework.
+This implementation is not a straight-forward translation from an existing C implementation into Java as more adaptation was require to match the Signal framework.

 Note of caution: This implementation (and the RLWE key exchange in general) is not a drop-in replacement for ECDH.
 In ECDH and SIDH, both parties generate a key pair, transmit their public keys,